hberginc/wine_ratings_data_analysis/README.md

+## Hypothesis

+First, I was interested in determining if there was a statistical correlations between wine rating and country.

+My null hypothesis would state that Italian wines have the same average rating than other countries My alternate hypothesis would state that Italian wines have a higher rating by 5%.

+alpha

+one tailed test

 I believe that I will find that the more expensive wines are more likely to get a higher rating.
 I also believe that the higher the rating, the more likely that it is an Old World vinyard that produced the grapes.